 After telling my physician all of my life’s secrets, she ultimately diagnosed me with Adult ADHD.

 I had always assumed that I had ADHD.
-My mom has ADHD, and so does my sister.

-But, it was the official diagnosis, and learning about ADHD that changed my life forever…
+But it was the official diagnosis, and learning about ADHD that changed my life forever…

 How Learning About ADHD Changed My Life Forever